-Compassionate Care - is an attribute which represents fundamental actions by all nurses, nurse faculty, and students characterized by supportive, protective quality care in all dimensions of the individual including physical, emotional, mental, and spiritual.
+Compassionate Care - is an attribute which that represents fundamental actions by all nurses, nurse faculty, and students characterized by supportive, protective quality care in all dimensions of the individual, including physical, emotional, mental, and spiritual.

-Nursing Knowledge - encompasses the inclusive total of the philosophies, theories, research, and practice wisdom of the discipline.
-As a professional discipline this knowledge is important for guiding the safe practice of nursing (Smith & Liehr, 2008).
+Nursing Knowledge - encompasses the inclusive total of the discipline's philosophies, theories, research, and practice wisdom. of the discipline.
+As a professional discipline, this knowledge is important essential for guiding the safe practice of nursing (Smith & Liehr, 2018).

-Student-centered learning-Student-centered learning includes multiple learning experiences and instructional approaches which shift the focus from the instructor to the student.
-Instructors guide learning which is designed to address student learning needs, interests, goals, cultural differences, and career aspirations while effecting desired program outcomes.
+Learning-centered Community- includes multiple learning experiences and instructional approaches which shift the focus from the faculty to the student.
+Faculty guide learning which is designed to address student learning needs, interests, goals, cultural differences, and career aspirations while effecting affecting desired program outcomes.
 Student-centered learning allows the individual student to have an active role in the teaching/learning relationship.